 The Workforce Board has put together a series of public hearings, task groups and a steering committee.
 The steering committee is chaired by Business and Labor.
 All of the decisions from various task groups, subcommittees and public hearings are provided to the steering committee which, in turn, makes its recommendation to the full Workforce Board on each of the potential reforms and issues addressed.

-At ESD, there is also a lot of internal work to get done to implement WIOA.
+At ESD, there is also a lot of internal work do to implement WIOA.
 For example, once the Workforce Board creates policy for Title 1B of WIOA, the policy is populated through our public hearing process.
 ESD also has a team of all of the divisions working together to make sure that everyone is talking to one another, and that all of the various items get addressed; e.g., fiscal adjustments that are necessary to the policy adjustments for service delivery.

-An example of the decisions being made is whether or not to stay with the set of partners that are already in the Workforce Development System and create a unified plan through the State Workforce Board or add additional partners.
+An example of the decisions being made is whether or not expand the partners that are already in the Workforce Development System and create a unified plan through the State Workforce Board or add additional partners.

-Some of the largest partners include the Temporary Assistance for Needy Families (TANF), Supplemental Nutrition Assistant Program (SNAP), Basic Food Employment and Training (BFET) program; programs at the Department of Commerce like the Community Services Block Grant (CSBG) and Community Development Block Grant (CDBG); and programs at the Department of Social and Health Services (DSHS) like the Senior Community Service Employment Program (SCSEP) that provides subsidized, part-time, community service work-based training for low-income people age 55 or older who have poor employment prospects.
+Some of the largest partners include the Temporary Assistance for Needy Families (TANF), Supplemental Nutrition Assistant Program (SNAP), Basic Food Employment and Training (BFET) program; programs at the Department of Commerce like the Community Services Block Grant (CSBG) and Community Development Block Grant (CDBG); and programs at the Department of Social and Health Services (DSHS), like the Senior Community Service Employment Program (SCSEP) that provides subsidized, part-time, community service work-based training for low-income people age 55 or older who have poor employment prospects.
 To date, DSHS has requested that TANF and BEFT be included to create a unified planning system so the work is more coordinated and less ad hoc.

 Accountability is another big decision.
 The State of Washington has done something very creative on the federal accountability piece.
 The federal government asked for what percent of people succeed; e.g., get a job, retention rate, earnings, employer’s success?
-The State of Washington voluntarily decided to focus on volume also because it makes sense; e.g., how many people or businesses are helped by our system.
+The State of Washington voluntarily decided to also record volume, or the total number of job seekers and employers using our systems -because it makes sense.

 When working with multiple programs in a WorkSource center or Workforce Development System, federal money and state money is distributed separately.
 This results in the need to develop Research Sharing Agreements (RSA) and Memorandum of Understanding (MOU) at the local level to determine how to all work together as a single system to serve employers and job seekers.
 The State of Washington made a decision to create a state level MOU and RSA that hasn’t been done before.

-The Workforce Development councils and ESD have also been working on a project called Integrated Service Delivery (ISD) to create an overlap for co-enrollment of the Wagner Kaiser population and the WIOA adult program.
+The Workforce Development councils and ESD have also been working on a project called Integrated Service Delivery (ISD) to create an overlap for co-enrollment of the Wagner Peyser population and the WIOA adult program.

 ESD helps approximately 102,000 people per year find work, and there are over 5,000 employers in the WorkSource system.
 In an effort to reach more people, ESD has: